 Tony Liu

 Assistant Professor of Computer Science @ Mount Holyoke College.
-PhD @ UPenn, former Scientist/PM @ Roblox.
+PhD @ UPenn.
+Former Scientist/PM @ Roblox.
+Williams College '16.

 Hello!
 My research sits at the intersection of causal inference and machine learning, with a focus on observational methods: how do we build an understanding of the world when we cannot run a randomized experiment?